visidata/visidata.org/site/blog/2020/case-study-1.md

+---
-# VisiData Case Study #1 Transcript: summing donation data from a webpage
+title: "VisiData Case Study #1 Transcript: summing donation data from a webpage"
+date: 2020-01-15
+author: Anja Boskovic
+tags:
+    - blog
+---

 This case study was originally a [video](https://www.youtube.com/watch?v=yhunJc8Nu4g), that was published on 2018-04-01.
 The video was designed and recorded by [Saul Pwanson](https://saul.pw) with help from [Tara Hoch](https://tarahoch.com).

 It was transcribed by [E](https://twitter.com/cel10e) on 2019-12-11 and then updated and converted into a blog post by [Anja Boskovic](https://anja.kefala.info).